 Why Forensic Chemistry at MSU?

-The Forensic Science Program at MSU is known as the oldest in the country, having been first offered as a major in 1946.
+The Forensic Science Program at MSU is one of the oldest in the country, having been first offered as a major in 1946.
 Since then, the Program has transformed substantially to meet the needs of our future forensic scientists.

 Students in the forensic chemistry concentration are required to take core classes in both forensic science and chemistry.
 This allows students to further their knowledge of chemistry while using that knowledge in forensic applications.
 We also offer a series of short courses which students can take as elective credits.
 These courses expose students to a wide variety of forensic science disciplines, including crime scene documentation, impression evidence, and death investigation.